The Brazos River Authority has its roots in changes to state law that began about 100

 had prevented local financing of flood control projects were removed.
 The amendment also allowed

-the creation of districts to fulfil these conservation and reclamation duties.
+the creation of districts to fulfill these conservation and reclamation duties.
 Please click

 to see the amendment.